aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/inference/api-torch-neuronx-analyze.rst

 .. py:function:: torch_neuronx.analyze(func, example_inputs, compiler_workdir=None, _op_checker_callback=None)

    Checks the support of the operations in the ``func`` by checking each operator against neuronx-cc.

-    :arg ~torch.nn.Module,callable func: The function/module that that will be run using the ``example_inputs`` arguments in order to record the computation graph.
+   :arg ~torch.nn.Module,callable func: The function/module that that will be
+      run using the ``example_inputs`` arguments in order to record the computation graph.

-    :arg ~torch.Tensor,tuple[~torch.Tensor] example_inputs: A tuple of example inputs that will be passed to the ``func`` while tracing.
+   :arg ~torch.Tensor,tuple[~torch.Tensor] example_inputs: A tuple of example
+      inputs that will be passed to the ``func`` while tracing.

    :keyword str compiler_workdir: Work directory used by
       |neuronx-cc|.
 This can be useful for debugging and/or inspecting
       intermediary |neuronx-cc| outputs

    :keyword ~callable _op_checker_callback: Only used for testing/debugging.
-This argument is for substituting the function used to check for operator support.
+This argument is
+        for substituting the function used to check for operator support.

-    :returns: A JSON like :class:`~Dict` with the supported operators and their count, and unsupported operators with the failure mode and location of the operator in the python code.
+   :returns: A JSON like :class:`~Dict` with the supported operators and their count, and unsupported
+      operators with the failure mode and location of the operator in the python code.

-    :rtype: ~Dict
+   :rtype: :class:`~Dict`

    .. rubric:: Notes